niceyeti/PMTools/PromTools/readme.txt

 ProM has a cli plugin, allowing many actions to be scripted, thereby avoiding dealing with the raw Java plugins.
 See https://dirksmetric.wordpress.com/2015/03/11/tutorial-automating-process-mining-with-proms-command-line-interface/

 Example usage:
+Copy the .bat and the script file into the ProM directory containing the main ProM .jar executable, then call:
+	runCli.bat -f alphaMiner.script

+Don't forget the '-f' before the file name!
+And alphaMiner.script will contain java to be compiled on-the-fly.

+Example usage:
 	invocation: java -da -Xmx1G -XX:MaxPermSize=256m -classpath ProM641.jar -Djava.util.Arrays.useLegacyMergeSort=true org.processmining.contexts.cli.CLI
 	script: